 If you love oyster mushroom recipes where the mushroom is used as a vegan meat alternative, you should also take a look at vegan Philly cheesesteak, vegan gyros, vegan shredded chicken, vegan buffalo chicken dip, and vegan fried chicken recipes.

-What can you expect from this recipe?
+What can you expect?

 The classic pulled pork sandwich made of pork shoulder or butt is quite well-known all around the US.
 It is one of those grab-and-go types of food, which is often offered by food trucks.
 It is also typical to find among Southern barbeque dishes in spite of the fact that it needs to be cooked for 8-10 hours.
 So definitely not a quick recipe to prepare.